DHI/modelskill/_sources/getting_started.rst.txt

-Once the observations have been associated with the model results, its very simple to do the extraction which interpolates the model results in space and time to the observation points:
+Once the observations have been associated with the model results, its very simple to do the extraction which interpolates the model results in space and time to the observation points using the `extract() <api.html#fmskill.model.ModelResult.extract>`_ method:

 .. code-block:: python

    cc = mr.extract()

-The extract method returns a ComparerCollection for further analysis and plotting.
+The extract method returns a `ComparerCollection <api.html#fmskill.compare.ComparerCollection>`_ for further analysis and plotting.

 5. Do analysis, plotting, etc with a Comparer